 David Zinn is Co-Chair of the firm’s Criminal Defense and Investigations practice.
 David is regularly recognized as a leader in the white collar bar by Chambers USA, Legal 500, Euromoney’s Guide to the World’s Leading White Collar Lawyers, Washingtonian magazine, Best Lawyers in America, and Super Lawyers.
 He is described in Chambers USA as “a superb and creative advocate” and has been ranked by Chambers among the top dozen white collar defense lawyers in Washington.
-Super Lawyers ranks him on the Top 100 lawyers list, across all practice areas, in Washington.

 David has represented clients in connection with indictments and/or investigations involving allegations of securities, bank, accounting, and tax fraud; criminal antitrust violations; environmental crimes; public corruption; and Foreign Corrupt Practices Act (FCPA) violations.
 He has handled matters before the Department of Justice (Criminal Division, Antitrust Division, Tax Division) as well as multiple United States Attorneys’ Offices throughout the country.
 David’s matters frequently involve investigations by the SEC, the CFTC, and/or state attorneys general, as well as related civil litigation.
 Many matters also involve investigations by foreign prosecuting and/or regulatory authorities.